Upper School

 Fostering a global perspective and respect for all cultures is a high priority at MMFS.
 One of the ways we promote this global perspective is through international travel, which builds on the themes students are studying and exposes them to a variety of international cultures.

 Tenth-grade students take a week-long trip to Europe in the spring, studying art, history, and culture.
-Twelfth grade students can go on an international trip during spring break.
-Some examples of past and future destinations for juniors and seniors are Vietnam, Cambodia, Japan, and Italy.
+Every other year, eleventh and twelfth grade students have the opportunity to go on an international trip during spring break.
+Some examples of past destinations for juniors and seniors are Vietnam, Cambodia, Japan, and Italy.
+In 2023 eleventh and twelfth grade students traveled to Puerto Rico for the upper school’s first Spanish language immersion trip.

 Travel gives students the opportunity to explore different cultures and languages with the support of teachers who know and understand them.
 It is a powerful experience for students with learning disabilities.
 Travel helps students understand the context of their own communities and helps them gain independence and confidence in their ability to navigate the world.
 For many of our students, this is a life-changing experience and one that shapes their own future possibilities.